 AACC recognizes several College Level Examination Program (CLEP) Exams for evaluating credit for prior learning and DSST exams (formerly known as DANTES.)
 The advantage to these exams is that they are nationally recognized by many colleges and universities and fairly inexpensive.
 Each school sets its own policy on required scores.
 The AACC catalog lists the CLEP exams it recognizes.
 In subjects which CLEP exams are not available, AACC departmental exams may be available.
 The exams are graded on a pass/fail basis and will be listed on your academic transcript as transfer of credit.
 As such it may not transfer to other schools, which is a disadvantage.
 If CLEP, DSST, and departmental exams are not available, portfolio assessment might be the best option to demonstrate that your experience and knowledge is equivalent to college-level learning.

 What tool does AACC use for Portfolio Assessment?

-AACC is pleased to announce that they have just become a partner institution and now offers LearningCounts.org, an innovative online service that helps students earn college credit for what they already know.
-AACC has policies that guide the use of this new tool.
+AACC recognizes LearningCounts.org, an innovative online service that helps students earn college credit for what they already know.
+AACC has policies that guide the use of this tool.

-You can earn credit by completing a portfolio and having it assessed by nationally certified content experts with expertise in the discipline.You simply enroll in an online, self-paced, non-credit course entitled Developing Your Portfolio for College Credit.
+You can earn credit by completing a portfolio and having it assessed by nationally certified content experts with expertise in the discipline.You choose an institution that offers the online, self-paced, non-credit course entitled Developing Your Portfolio for College Credit.
+The Learning Counts website lists the schools that offer the course.
 The course will take you through the process step-by-step.
+Upon successfully completing a portfolio you request a transcript to be sent to AACC.
 Any credit earned by portfolio is listed on your transcript as transfer credit.
-Students should check with their transfer institution about issues of transferability.
 A student can earn a total of 15 credits through these nontraditional transfer methods (credit by departmental exam and credit by portfolio.)